digsh0t/Sproex-a-pronunciation-focused-search-extension/README.md

 ## Installation

 - Clone or download the code to your local machine and extract it.
-  - For non-tech users, scroll up this page and you will see a green button labeled Code.
-Click on it and select the option Download ZIP.
+  - For non-tech users, scroll up this page and you will see a green button labeled `Code`.
+Click on it and select the option `Download ZIP`.
 Once the ZIP file is downloaded to your machine, extract it and remember the path to it.
 - Open Google Chrome.
 - Click on the three dots in the upper-right corner.
 - Select More tools and then Extensions.
-- If you have not enabled Developer mode, enable it by toggling the switch on the top right corner.
+- If you have not enabled `Developer mode`, enable it by toggling the switch on the top right corner.
 This is necessary to import the extension.
-- You should now see a menu with the option Load unpacked.
+- You should now see a menu with the option `Load unpacked`.
 Click on this option and navigate to the extracted folder.
-- If you see the message Extension loaded, congratulations, you have successfully installed the extension.
+- If you see the message `Extension loaded`, congratulations, you have successfully installed the extension.

 ## Usage

 - To use the extension, simply double-click on any word you want to search and right-click.
-An option called Search by Cambridge Dictionary will appear.
+An option called `Search by Cambridge Dictionary` will appear.
 - Click on it, and a popup will appear with the information you need.
-- Click the Close button or click outside of the popup to close it.
+- Click the `Close` button or click outside of the popup to close it.
 It's that simple!